groue/GRMustache/Guides/rendering_objects.md

 Variable tags such as `{{ name }}` don't have much inner content.
 But section tags do: `{{# name }} inner content {{/ name }}`.

 The `renderContentWithContext:HTMLSafe:error:` method returns the rendering of the inner content, processing all the inner tags with the provided context.
+It also sets the `HTMLSafe` boolean for you, so that you do not have to worry about it.

 Your rendering objects can thus delegate their rendering to the tag they are given.
 They can render the tag once or many times: